Paramboia/pokemon-fusion/app/api/generate/README.md

    - Better suited for serverless environments
    - Reduces latency by eliminating download/upload steps
    - More scalable and stateless architecture
+   - Image URLs are passed directly from Replicate to DALL-E with no intermediate file storage

 2. Timeout configuration for API calls to stay within Vercel limits
 3. Retry logic with exponential backoff for resilience